partysalat/mehrnebel/README.md

 ## Deployment
 ### Serverless
 * You have to have valid AWS credentials in your .aws folder or as environment variables.
-* you should change under gulp/s3-deploy your S3 location for the assets. (can be created with CFN template as well -> see assets.stack.yaml)
+* you should change under gulp/s3-deploy your S3 location for the assets. (shouldbe created with CFN template as well -> see aaplication-resources-stack.yaml)
-* change in lib/server/config/config.js the location of these assets (I used cloudfront as a CDN which I configured without cloudformation). (see https://github.com/hapijs/confidence to know how the config file works)
 * If you like, you can change the serverless.yml to your service name and your custom configs.

 Then you just have to run